AkbarBakhshi/RN-Journey/README.md

 Make sure to update project name and database inside **sanity/sanity.config.ts** as well as **sanity.ts** files with your account details.

 5. **Features/BottomSheet**: Implement React Native Bottom Sheet.
 Corresponding video on YouTube: [Implement Bottom Sheet in React Native & Handle Input Fields Inside the Sheet on iOS/Android](https://youtu.be/Yb7axtRQDHU)

+6. **Features/SVG**: Display SVG files and shapes in your React Native App.
+Corresponding video on YouTube: [Handling SVG Files and Code in React Native](https://youtu.be/dxWkQHqdQeo)